top of page

 > who are your competitors or what are the obstacles to your message?

-> where are you going with this product pr service (eg future range expansion, additional variations – ie do you have a strategy)?
+> where are you going with this product or service (eg future range expansion, additional variations – ie do you have a strategy)?

 All the above contributes to your particular 'brief' - which we both develop, agree on, and work to.